nadder/rstex/README.md

 # Copyright
 These programs are copyright (C) 2023 by Richard Sandberg (mylodon at gmail dot com).
 The original `tex.web` is copyright (C) 1982 by Donald Knuth.
+The original e-TeX, `etex.ch` is copyright (C) 2012 by P. Breitenlohner.

 # License
 These programs are for educational purpose only, all commercial use is strictly forbidden.